confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-streaming-etl/README.md

     * Click **Begin Configuration**.

     * Choose **GCP** as your Cloud Provider and your preferred Region.
-        > **Note:** GCP is required as your Cloud Provider since we will be utilizing the fully-managed BigQuery sink connector for this workshop
+        > **Note:** GCP is required as your Cloud Provider since you will be utilizing the fully-managed BigQuery sink connector for this workshop

     * Specify a meaningful **Cluster Name** and then review the associated *Configuration & Cost*, *Usage Limits*, and *Uptime SLA* before clicking **Launch Cluster**.